dan-caprioara/ai-file-manager/writer-agent.md

 ai-file-manager

 ### Project description
-A multiplatform desktop application focused on managing files using artificial intelligence.
-It includes capabilities such as installation guidance and launching instructions, aiming to enhance file management through AI technology.
+A multiplatform desktop application project about managing files using AI, providing capabilities for file management with AI assistance.

 ## Documentation metadata
 ### Audience
-Developers and users interested in AI file management solutions.
+Users of AI Manager, looking for guidance on installation and usage.

 ### Documentation subfolder
 doc